pulcy/j2/deps/github.com/hashicorp/vault/website/source/docs/auth/github.html.md

 After configuring that, you must map the teams of that organization to policies within Vault.
 Use the `map/teams/<team>` endpoints to do that.
+Team names must be slugified, so if your team name is: `Some Amazing Team`, you will need to include it as: `some-amazing-team`.
 Example:

 ```
-$ vault write auth/github/map/teams/owners value=root
+$ vault write auth/github/map/teams/admins value=root
 Success!
-Data written to: auth/github/map/teams/owners
+Data written to: auth/github/map/teams/admins
 ```

-The above would make anyone in the "owners" team a root user in Vault (not recommended).
+The above would make anyone in the "admins" team a root user in Vault (not recommended).

-You can then auth with a user that is a member of the "owners" team using a Personal Access Token with the `read:org` scope.
+You can then auth with a user that is a member of the "admins" team using a Personal Access Token with the `read:org` scope.

+GitHub token can also be supplied from the env variable `VAULT_AUTH_GITHUB_TOKEN`.

 ```
 $ vault auth -method=github token=000000905b381e723b3d6a7d52f148a5d43c4b45